LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ---

 This article gives a short introduction in [logic programming concepts](https://en.wikipedia.org/wiki/Logic_programming), which are needed to write the source code of an agent.
-For a general understanding of logic programming it can be helpful start by considering Prolog, in detail we recommend [SWI-Prolog](http://www.swi-prolog.org/), because there are many applications and good tutorials to understand the main mechanism of logic programming.
+For a general understanding of logic programming it can be helpful to start by considering Prolog, in detail we recommend [SWI-Prolog](http://www.swi-prolog.org/), because there are many applications and good tutorials to understand the main mechanism of logic programming.

 {{< toc >}}

 ## Design Time

 On logic programs we are talking about a _symbolic definition_.
 We are writing source code in _symbols_, _facts_ and _rules_.
-The difference between [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) and a logic program is, that latter does not define _how the problem should be solved_.
+The difference between [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) and a logic program is that the latter does not define _how the problem should be solved_.
 It only defines the facts and rules which are needed to calculate the solution.
 In a more general way it defines the _constraints_ which are needed to solve the problem.
 On this definition the runtime creates an internal structure to solve the problem.

 In LightJason's agent developing process, you have to write an _agent script_ in our AgentSpeak(L++) programming language, which describes the behaviour of the agent.
 The script describes _what and when the agent should do_.
 This process is named _design time_, because you design the behaviour without knowledge about the real execution process.
 During _design time_ there are some concepts to understand related to the structure of our logic programming language, which are shown in the following.